 It should also improve overall speeds.
 According to BT, a typical four-bedroom home will see a 25% increase in wi-fi speeds when using a single Wi-Fi Disc on the Complete Wi-Fi service.
 In some cases, however, it can be substantially more than this if you’re already suffering from poor wi-fi in certain rooms of your home.

 The Complete Wi-Fi Service is backed by BT’s Complete Wi-Fi Guarantee.

 When you take out the service, you’ll be given a BT Smart Hub 2 and a single Wi-Fi Disc to get started.
 According to BT, this should already cover the majority of homes, but up to two additional discs are available free of charge if you need them.
-If you’re still unable to get a signal in every room of your home with three Wi-Fi Discs, a credit of £20 will be applied to your next bill.
+If, after three months, you’re still unable to get a wi-fi signal and download speeds of at least 10Mbps in every room of your home, a credit of £100 will be applied to your bill.

 According to BT, the Complete Wi-Fi Guarantee “covers your main home” and “does not cover outbuildings, gardens or sheds”.

 The closest alternative to BT’s Complete Wi-Fi service is the Broadband Boost service on Sky.
 For an extra £5/month, Sky’s Broadband Boost service guarantees a minimum speed of 3Mbps in every room of your home (slower than BT’s guaranteed 10Mbps minimum).
 You can also get a Wi-Fi Booster from Sky if one is needed, but this uses older Wi-Fi extender technology.

 You can add the Complete Wi-Fi service to any BT fibre broadband plan for an extra £10/month.
 This means it’s possible to get BT’s entry-level fibre broadband plan with Complete Wi-Fi for £34.99/month.